iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 ### Data

 Next you need the data.
-The data for this recipe is 400 randomly-selected alignments of intergenic regions from the paper ["Complexity of avian evolution revealed by family-level genomes" by Stiller et al. in 2024](https://doi.org/10.1038/s41586-024-07323-1).
+The data for this recipe is 400 randomly selected alignments of intergenic regions from the paper ["Complexity of avian evolution revealed by family-level genomes" by Stiller et al. in 2024](https://doi.org/10.1038/s41586-024-07323-1).
+Each locus has up to  363 species represented from across the diversity of birds, and to the best of the author's ability to carefully sequence and filter the data, each locus is also a single-copy orthologue.
+This means that we can go ahead and use these alignments to estimate gene trees, species trees, and concordance vectors.

 You can download these 400 alignments from here: [bird_400.tar.gz](https://github.com/user-attachments/files/15894364/bird_400.tar.gz).
 You will need to decompress this data using the following command

 ```bash
 tar -xzf bird_400.tar.gz